 All equipment and trucks used for this project must be free of leaks and be pressure washed prior to starting the work.
-All excavators and earth moving equipment used for this project must use Environ hydraulic oil (or an approved equal) and must have a spill kit and staff trained on the use of these spill kits.
-Any equipment found not meeting these requirements will be immediately removed from the jobsite by the contractor and replaced with equipment that does meet the requirements, at the contractor's expense.
-Survey layout on the bars as per the engineered plans will be completed by the PVDD and the contractor will be responsible for ensuring the excavation is completed as per the engineered plans, this will require survey oversight by the contractor during excavation.
+All excavators and earth moving equipment used for this project must use Environ hydraulic oil (or an approved equivalent) and must have a spill kit on board with staff trained on the use of these spill kits.
+Any equipment found not meeting these requirements will be immediately removed from the jobsite by the contractor as directed by the PVDD and replaced with equipment that does meet the requirements, at the contractor's expense.
+A list of equipment including model, year of manufacture and quantity must be submitted as provided in Schedule D.